we-z/PuulReplit/replit.md

 ## Overview

-This is a full-stack web application built for AI-powered property management.
+This is a full-stack web application built for enterprise AI-powered property management.
 The project follows a modern monorepo structure with a React frontend, Express.js backend, and PostgreSQL database using Drizzle ORM.
-The application is currently set up as a marketing landing page for "Puul," showcasing AI property management features like predictive maintenance, dynamic pricing, and portfolio analytics.
+The application is positioned as "Puul," an enterprise software platform targeting large property management companies with unit-based pricing and comprehensive AI automation features.

 ## User Preferences